ujjwalm29/movie-search/README.md

 # Search and Information retrieval crash course

-Hello and welcome to this crash course on search and information retrieval.
+Hello and welcome to this crash course on search and information retrieval!

 Search is everywhere.
 It's an essential part of our lives.
 Imagine life without Google!